Education Article: Teaching Strategies to Encourage Elementary Math Review

 ------

-Encouraging Students to Recall Previous Learned Math Material
+Encouraging Your Students to Review Math

 by Gregory L. Gomez

 However, this recalling procedure must be treated with care.
-Especially since you do not want the children to become irritated or frustrated with the constant repetition of past material.
+Especially since you do not want the children to become irritated or frustrated with the repetition of past material.

-After a few years of trying to be the authoritarian and answering my student's "Why do we have to?" questions with: "Because I am the teacher and I said so!"
+After a few years of trying to be the authoritarian and answering my student's 'Why do we have to?' questions with: "Because I am the teacher and I said so!"
 I needed to come up with a new plan.

 So one day I was doodling a picture of a carnival on a half piece of paper and afterwards I started putting various math problems all around inside the drawing.
 After finishing the drawing with the variety of ten math problems tucked neatly within the carnival I thought that it looked rather cool.